kubeshop/monokle/docs/resource-validation.md

 **Can I use this with Helm and Kustomize?**

 No, in this first release only vanilla Kubernetes resources are validated.
-Let us know if this is something you need by liking our related [Helm][github-validate-helm] and [Kustomize][github-validate-kustomize] GitHub issue.
+Let us know if this is something you need by liking our related [Helm][github-validate-helm] and [Kustomize][github-validate-kustomize] GitHub issues.

 **Can I use my own Rego policies?**